SK0rnev/expert-track/README.md

 settings.
 Thereto, go to
 **File | Settings | Appearance & Behavior | System Settings | HTTP Proxy**
 (or **Configure | Settings | ...** in the Welcome  window).
-For the correct values, check out our Slack channel.
+For the correct values, check out the exercise email.

 1. Click on **VCS | Checkout from Version Control | Git** (Welcome window: **Checkout from Version Control | Git**)